akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 **10 February 1115**

-Sir Guy was brought before the Queen in the Great Hall.
+After some time, Sir Guy was brought before the Queen in the Great Hall.
 A small crowd had gathered – nobles, clerks, a few knights.
 Roger of Salisbury stood at the Queen’s side, a parchment in his hand.

 Matilda’s voice was cold.
 “Sir Guy de Montfort, you have been found guilty of attempted kidnapping, of forging a document to defraud the King’s justice, and of plotting against the King’s vow.
 Do you have anything to say for yourself?”